 Bangkok is a world hub for LGBT tourism as such hotel and tourist venues are used to serving this segment.
 All of Thailand including Bangkok can be described as a gay-friendly destination.
 It would be highly uncommon for a hotel or guesthouse to make of an issue of a gay couple checking in.

 Many travelers looking to party in gay Bangkok choose to stay in Silom and Sathorn as these regions are near to the gay nightlife.
-For W Hotel Bangkok is most popular within the Lux category, Mode Satorn is an excellent Comfort hotel and Glow Trinity Silom is popular budget hotel in Silom.
+For W Hotel Bangkok is most popular within the Lux category, Mode Satorn is an excellent Comfort hotel and Glow Trinity Silom is a popular budget hotel in Silom.

 The Bangkok Unique Collection presents three hotels which offer a design focus hotel, unique to Bangkok.
 Avoiding the international brands the Unique Collection choose hotels which create an alternative guest experience whether that be from design, service or location.

 Check out our Sleep Guide to gay Bangkok to see our recommend hotels.

 Area’s of Bangkok